-Interrupt sources that are not controlled by the DMAC are set for DTC activation sources or CPU interrupt sources by the DTCE bit in DTCERA to DTCERH of the DTC.
+Each interrupt source is set for a DTC activation request or a CPU interrupt request by the DTCE bit in DTCERA to DTCERH of the DTC.

 Specifying the DISEL bit in MRB of the DTC generates an interrupt request to the CPU by clearing the DTCE bit to 0 after the individual DTC data transfer.